sahilverma3120/MEWAGO-The-Hotel-Booking-App/README.md

 # MEWAGO-The-Hotel-Booking-App
-ewago : The Hotel Booking App
+Newago : The Hotel Booking App

+Note:-

 •This App Allow Hotel owners to Post Services on the Site and Users are able to Buy them.
 Used JavaScript with React Redux Node MongoDB to build the Marketplace , integrated Stripe payment